 Given Liverpool managed to offload Solanke for £19million after one Premier League goal, whatever the tribunal fee, both clubs were ultimately winners.
 Bournemouth, less so.

 Bournemouth’s £10million signing of Begovic seemed like good value at the time.
-But then he spent last season on loan at Qarabag and AC Milan.
-It seems like Bournemouth are just really bad at transfers.
+But after spending a season on loan at Qarabag and AC Milan, it is a transfer that always looked destined to fail.

 “It would be harsh to say I was let down,” Colkett told the BBC in April 2019.
 “But you become part of the system and, at the end of the day, end up being a bit of a number.”